 Red and Kate Shuttleworth live in Washington... in the Columbia Basin, not too close to Moses Lake.
 Red was inducted into the Big Bend Community College Vikings Baseball Hall of Fame in 2011.

 A large selection of Red Shuttleworth's poetry can be found at: http://poetredshuttleworth.blogspot.com/

 Maura Shuttleworth is an Assistant General Counsel at the New Mexico Department of Health in Santa Fe.
 She is a multiple-times powerlifting national bench press champion.

 Ciara Shuttleworth is a graduate of the University of Idaho's MFA Creative Writing (poetry) program.
-Her poetry has appeared in Concho River Review, Cutthroat, Los Angeles Review, Minnetonka Review, The New Yorker, The Southern Review, and other journals.
+Her poetry has appeared in Concho River Review, Los Angeles Review, The New Yorker, The Southern Review, and other journals.

 Luke Shuttleworth was a 2001 Baseball Factory Pre-Season High School All-American and played college baseball for Kansas Wesleyan University.
 He lives near Moses Lake, Washington.

 Jessi Shuttleworth is a film/TV/commercials actress.
 Her resume can be found on IMDb.
-She founded a New York based film making company, Scabland Productions, which is in post-production on a festival-bound short film, "February."
+She founded a New York based film making company, Scabland Productions, which has completed a festival-bound short film, "February."